AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size

-\paragraph{Sampling Strategies. } LLaDA \citep{nie2025large} proposes a linear-schedule sampler that unmasks a fixed number of tokens $L/T$ at each step, either at random or by confidence.
-LaViDa \citep{li2025lavida} applies a shifting schedule that unmasks a variable number of $\mathtt{[MASK]}$ positions in each step.
-Fast-dLLM \citep{wu2025fast} and Dimple \citep{dimple} adopt dynamic sampling by introducing a confidence threshold $\tau$.
-At each step $t$, the model unmask all positions with confidence $c_i^{\,t} \;\triangleq\; p_\theta\!\left(\hat y_i^{\,t}\mid \mathbf y^{\,t}, i\right)$ that $c_i^t \geq \tau$.
+Samplers differ primarily in their unmasking schedules and position-selection rules.
+LLaDA \citep{nie2025large} proposes a linear-schedule sampler that unmasks a fixed number of tokens $L/T$ at each step, selecting positions either uniformly at random or by confidence.
+LaViDa \citep{li2025lavida} applies a shifting schedule that unmasks a variable number of $\mathtt{[MASK]}$ positions at each step.
+Fast-dLLM \citep{wu2025fast} and Dimple \citep{dimple} implement dynamic sampling by introducing a confidence threshold $\tau$: at each step $t$, the model unmasks all positions with confidence $c_i^{\,t} \;\triangleq\; p_\theta\!\left(\hat y_i^{\,t}\mid \mathbf y^{\,t}, i\right)$ that $c_i^t \geq \tau$.
 Compared to the linear-schedule or the shifting schedule, dynamic sampling adapts to token-level uncertainty and improves the accuracy--throughput balance.